Spousal Support Guiding You Through Life’s Legal Challenges

 Types of Spousal Support in Texas

 In Texas, spousal support, often referred to as alimony, can take several forms, each serving different needs and circumstances.
-Here’s an overview of the types of spousal support available:

 • Temporary Spousal Support: Temporary spousal support is awarded during the divorce process to help one spouse maintain financial stability while the divorce is ongoing.
 This support is typically granted by the court and lasts until the divorce is finalized.